Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Introduction and statement of results.

-In this paper we show that Zariski equisingularity implies {\aaa } triviality.
-In the case of Zariski transverse equisingularity, {\aaa } triviality can also be obtained regular.
+In this paper we show that the Zariski equisingularity implies {\aaa } triviality.
+In the case of the Zariski transverse equisingularity we obtain an {\aaa } triviality that is also regular.

-\begin{thm*}[see Theorems \ref{theorem} and \ref{theoremtransverse}] If a hypersurface $V\subset \K^N$ is Zariski equisingular along stratum $S$ at $p\in S$, then there is a local {\aab} trivialization of $ \K^N$ along $S$ at $p$ that preserves $V$. \end{thm*}
+\begin{thm*}[see Theorems \ref{theorem} and \ref{theoremtransverse}] If a hypersurface $V\subset \K^N$ is Zariski equisingular along stratum $S$ at $p\in S$, then there is a local {\aaa} trivialization of $ \K^N$ along $S$ at $p$ that preserves $V$. \end{thm*}

-Our proof is different from that of Varchenko and is based on Whitney interpolation that gives a precise algorithmic formula for such a trivialization.
+Our proof is different from that of Varchenko and is based on Whitney's interpolation that gives a precise algebraic formula for such a trivialization.
 The main idea is the following.
 Suppose $V$ is Zariski equisingular along $S$ and $\pi:\K^N \to \K^{N-1}$ is the projection giving this equisingularity.
-Thus, by inductive assumption, there is, given by a precise formula, an {\aaa } trivialization of $\pi (V)$ along $\pi(S)$.
-This trivialization is then lifted to a trivialization of $V$ along $S$, and next extended to a trivialization of the ambient space $\K^n$ along $S$ by our version of Whitney interpolation.
-Therefore the lift is continuous, subanalytic, and, by Puiseux with parameter theorem, {\aaa }.
+By the inductive assumption, there is an {\aaa } trivialization of $\pi (V)$ along $\pi(S)$.
+This trivialization is then lifted to a trivialization of $V$ along $S$, and extended to a trivialization of the ambient space $\K^n$ along $S$ by our version of Whitney's interpolation.
+Therefore the lift is continuous, subanalytic, and, by the Puiseux with parameter theorem, {\aaa }.
 This latter conclusion is obtained thanks to the {\abb } in the inductive assumption, see Remark \ref{recursiveargument}.

 For an analytic function germ $F$ we denote by $F_{red}$ its reduced (i.e. square free) form.
 Let $(Y,y)$ be a germ of a $\K$-analytic space.
 For a monic polynomial $F\in \mathcal O_Y [z]$ in $z$ we often consider the discriminant of $F_{red}$.
-If $Y$ has arbitrary singularities then this discriminant should be replaced by an appropriate generalized discriminant that is a polynomial in coefficients of $F$, see Appendix II.
+If $Y$ has arbitrary singularities then this discriminant should be replaced by an appropriate generalized discriminant that is a polynomial in the coefficients of $F$, see Appendix \ref{Part:discriminants}.

-Finally we note that Zariski equisingularity can be used to trivialize not only hypersurfaces but also analytic spaces of arbitrary embedding codimension.
-This follows from the fact that if a hypersurface $V$ is Zariski equisingular along $S$ and $V=\cup V_i$ is the decomposition of $V$ into irreducible components, then the {\aaa } trivialization preserves each $V_i$ and hence any set theoretic combination of the $V_i$'s.
+Finally, we note that the Zariski equisingularity can be used to trivialize not only hypersurfaces but also analytic spaces of arbitrary embedding codimension.
+This follows from the fact that if a hypersurface $V$ is Zariski equisingular along $S$ and $V=\cup V_i$ is the decomposition of $V$ into irreducible components, then the {\aaa } trivialization preserves each $V_i$ and hence any set-theoretic combination of the $V_i$'s.